 CCC 2358: This inclination, which is objectively disordered, constitutes for most of them a trial.
 They must be accepted with respect, compassion, and sensitivity.
 Every sign of unjust discrimination in their regard should be avoided.
 These persons are called to fulfill God’s will in their lives and, if they are Christians, to unite to the sacrifice of the Lord’s Cross the difficulties they may encounter from their condition.

 It’s not enough to say “you are loved.”
-There are so many with these attractions that who do not feel loved.
+There are so many with these attractions who do not feel loved.
 On the contrary, they feel like they don’t belong.
 Fr.
 Mike Schmitz shares an experience he had with this younger brother who experiences same-sex attraction.
 That is our fault, not theirs.

 We can’t always do what we want, but we do belong.

 12. You experience this?
 You are called to be a saint.

 CCC 2359: Homosexual persons are called to chastity.
 By the virtues of self-mastery that teach them inner freedom, at times by the support of disinterested friendship, by prayer and sacramental grace, they can and should gradually and resolutely approach Christian perfection (sainthood!).

 What does this mean?
 If you experience this, do you know what’s awaiting you?
 A life of loneliness?
 No!
 Agony?
 Not really.
 A life of holiness, sainthood.

 The day will come when the Church says, “This man, that woman, a chaste, celibate, homosexual man, a chaste, celibate, “SSA” woman – one of our own – is a saint in heaven now.
 Saint so-and-so.”

 That person could be here right now.
 It could be you.
 If you have these attractions, you are called to love.
 You could be the saint that the world is dying to see because you belong here.